 Let's Make Sourdough Discard Cornbread

 Carefully take the cast iron skillet out of the oven and add 1 tablespoon of butter.
-Let the butter melt and coat the bottom and sides of the skillet.
-Pour the batter into the skillet and place it in the oven.
+Let the pat of butter melt and coat the bottom and sides of the skillet.
+Pour the batter into the hot skillet and place it in the oven.

-Bake for 30 minutes or until a toothpick is inserted and it comes out clean.
+Set the baking time to 30 minutes and bake until a toothpick is inserted and it comes out clean and the top of the cornbread is golden brown.

 Allow the cornbread to come to room temperature before cutting into it.